 -

-Take turns and race to the end
+Take turns and reach the finish line first

 Comments